kora-projects/kora-docs/mkdocs/blog/en/kora-startup-vs-build-time.md

 ---

-## One Extra Second in the Build Is Not Equal to One Extra Second in Startup
+## One Extra Second in the Build Is Not Equal to One Extra Second in Startup { #one-extra-second }

 Even when frequency is equal, the context differs.